influxdata/docs-v2/content/enterprise_influxdb/v1.8/guides/replacing-nodes.md

 influxd-ctl update-data enterprise-data-01:8088 enterprise-data-01:8088
 ```

-The AE process will detect the missing shards and begin to sync data from other
-shards in the same shard group.
+The AE process will detect the missing shards and begin to sync data from other shards in the same shard group.

+- For nodes where the data set is too large or shaped in such a way that AE cannot be enabled, complete the following steps:

+   a.
+On a meta node in your cluster, run [`influxd-ctl show-shard`] to review the desired number of replicas for each shard in the cluster.
+   b.
+Run [`influxd-ctl update-data`](/enterprise_influxdb/v1.8/administration/cluster-commands/#update-data) to retire the old node address and add the new node address.
+   c.
+Manually rebalance shards using the following tools:
+     - To copy shards to the new node, use [influxd-ctl copy-shard](/enterprise_influxdb/v1.8/administration/cluster-commands/#copy-shard).
+Make sure to copy the correct number of shard replicas.
+     - To remove shards from old node, use [influxd-ctl remove-shard](/enterprise_influxdb/v1.8/administration/cluster-commands/#remove-shard).

 ## Replace meta nodes in an InfluxDB Enterprise cluster